jjlgao/FBPrelim/README.md

-# FBPrelim
+# Facebook Contest Preliminary Round Submissions

 My submissions to the Facebook contest early this year.
-It's here mostly for safekeeping.
+I've uploaded it to Github for safekeeping.
+Each question is in its own folder, and hopefully represent good code, but they're very short.
+The last one is incorrect; I was unable to debug it in time to submit for the contest.